 Please be aware that we cannot be responsible for the protection and privacy of your information which you provide whilst visiting other websites, and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 If at any point you wish to raise a complaint about how we have handled your personal data, then please contact us directly.
 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO).

 This website uses Google Analytics (a web analytics service), which sets a cookie on your web browser in order to evaluate your experience of our website.

 If you continue to browse our website without changing your cookie settings, we will presume that you are happy to receive this cookie from our website.
 If, however, you are not happy to receive cookies from our website, you can change your browser cookie settings at any time.

-Alternatively if you wish just to avoid Google Analytic cookies consider Google’s browser plug-in available for most web browsers “Opt-out of Google Analytics cookies“.
+Alternatively, if you wish just to avoid Google Analytics cookies consider Google’s browser plug-in available for most web browsers “Opt-out of Google Analytics cookies“.